nascentobjects/AirPlayExample/README.md

  - [ioPlay: An Alexa Speaker for Lego Technic](http://shopnascent.myshopify.com/products/ioplay-by-antonio-borja)

-# Connect to Your Device
+# Connecting to Your Device

+To allow you to setup your device as an AirPlay-enabled speaker you first need to setup its wifi and connect to it.

-Insert your main module and speaker module into your shape and plug it in.
+To do that, start by inserting your main module, speaker module, and any other modules into your shape and plug it in.

 Wait 2 minutes for it to boot.